Knitschi/CPFCMake/documentation/APIDocModules.rst

   )

-Adds a C++ package to a CPF project.
-The name of the package is the same as the name of the directory in which the packages CMakeLists.txt file is located.
+Adds a C++ package-component to a CPF project.
+The name of the package-component is the same as the name of the directory in which the package-components CMakeLists.txt file is located.
-The function provides a large list of options that allow defining the features that the package should provide.
+The function provides a large list of options that allow defining the features that the package-component should provide.

-A C++ package consists of a main binary target that has the same name as the package and some helper binary targets for tests and test utilities.
+A C++ package-component consists of a main binary target that has the same name as the package-component and some helper binary targets for tests and test utilities.
 The names of the created targets are:

 .. code-block:: none

   # Binary Targets of MyPackage
-  MyPackage             # The executable or library libMyPackage          # The implementation library.
+  MyComponent             # The executable or library libMyComponent          # The implementation library.
-  MyPackage_fixtures    # A library for test test utility code.
+  MyComponent_fixtures    # A library for test test utility code.
-  MyPackage_tests       # A text executabl.
+  MyComponent_tests       # A text executabl.

-  # Alias Targets of MyPackage with PACKAGE_NAMESPACE mypckg
+  # Alias Targets of MyComponent with TARGET_NAMESPACE mypckg
-  mypckg::MyPackage
+  mypckg::MyComponent
-  mypckg::libMyPackage
+  mypckg::libMyComponent
-  mypckg::MyPackage_fixtures
+  mypckg::MyComponent_fixtures
-  mypckg::MyPackage_tests
+  mypckg::MyComponent_tests

 The function will create alias targets for all binary targets that have the package namespace prepended.